 Kenta ended his 13-year NOAH run having held the GHC Heavyweight, Tag Team, Junior Heavyweight and Junior Heavyweight Tag Team Championships.
 He also won multiple tournaments including the 2005 Differ Cup, 2012 Global League and 2013 Global Tag League.

 Historically, WWE have given its Asian wrestlers the stereotypical gimmick of either being a childlike babyface that speaks little English, or that of a sneaky salt-throwing heel.
-Former WWE performers such as Tajiri, Hakushi, Taka Michinoku, Yoshi Tatsu and Kenzo Suzuki each played a variation of the two gimmicks.
+Former WWE performers such as Tajiri, Hakushi, Taka Michinoku, Yoshi Tatsu and Kenzo Suzuki each played a variation of these two gimmicks.
 With all due respect to these individuals, neither of them are in Kenta’s league.

 While the company’s track record is cause for concern, there are a few factors going in Kenta’s favor.
 Let’s examine each one: